-At Cherry Midwifery, Obstetrics, & Gynecology in Englewood, Colorado, Dr. Robert Gore has helped many women who suffered from heavy periods.
+At Cherry Midwifery, Obstetrics, & Gynecology in Englewood, Colorado, Dr. Andrew Ross has helped many women who suffered from heavy periods.
 They’re widely respected for their expertise on the topic, and many of their patients regard them as some of the leading specialists on heavy periods in Denver.

 In the medical field, heavy periods are called a “menorrhagia.”
 A period that soaks several pads or tampons in a matter of a few hours might be considered a heavy period.
 Women who must get up in the night to change tampons or pads might be experiencing heavy periods, as might women who have large blood clots during their menstruation.